aws/amazon-cloudwatch-agent/README.md

 ## Distributions
 You can download the official release from S3, refer to [link](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/download-cloudwatch-agent-commandline.html)
+Nightly s3 release are not production ready and should be used at own risk

 ## Security disclosures
 If you think you’ve found a potential security issue, please do not post it in the Issues.
 Instead, please follow the instructions [here](https://aws.amazon.com/security/vulnerability-reporting/) or [email AWS security directly](mailto:aws-security@amazon.com).